-- Travel to France:
+Travel to/from France:

 - We recommend you download the TousAntiCovid app.
 It is the French equivalent of the NHS Covid-19 app and will give you up-to-date information in English.

 Volunteering in the UK:

-Your Regional Lead can send you proof of your involvement with Care4Calais upon request.
+- Your Regional Lead can send you proof of your involvement with Care4Calais upon request.

 Overall, please do prioritise your own safety and that of those you are helping, but remember that for those of you who are able to get involved, you can make a bigger difference than ever.
 We will support you as much as we can.